Finding a Club for your Son or Daughter:

 Following is some information on area Volleyball clubs and the process to find a club for your son or daughter.
 As we are promoting boys volleyball specifically, check out the “Boys” pages under the Juniors tab on this website.

-Information for the 2021-22 season: On the map below you can find the current clubs for the 21/22 Season.
+Information for the 2022-23 season: On the map below you can find the clubs that were active in the 2021/22 Season.
 You can click on the dots for contact information for each club and see which age levels they offered for this season.
-A large number of clubs is not set up yet for this season.
+We expect that most of these clubs will be back for the 2022-23 season.

 The Registration Process:

 The regular indoor membership season runs from September 1 till August 31.
 Registration for the new season will start in September.
 Clubs will start sending out club assignment request after September 10 to players that have committed to the club.
 Players who intend to attend tryouts in October/November need to purchase a “Tryout-Membership”.
 This membership can be purchased through the HOA website and can be upgraded once a club is found.